 This status can be used instead of Operational in cases where you want to report on replaced assets.

-Often, a pallet of computers will come in, and need to be entered in manually.
-You can select the status as spare until you deploy them (make Operational).
+Often, a pallet of computers will arrive needing to be entered in manually.
+You can set their status to Spare until you deploy them and change their status to Operational.

-For more information regarding SolarWinds Discovery (Agent and Scanner) please refer to the following guides:
+For more information regarding SolarWinds Discovery Agent and Scanner, see Discovery & Assets.